Wodie/p25link/README.md

 - New: RDAC, which used to be the Report to server draft.
 - New: Site Name field.
 - New: Site Info field.
+- Fixed: App was consuming a lot of CPU.

 ## v2.30-2 November 09, 2020.
 - Misc: Minor APRS code fixes.